cloudmesh-community/fa18-523-62/project-code/readme.md

 The following are the requirements for this project.
   1. Python 3
   2. Python libraries - Pandas, TextBlob, Sklearn, xgboost
-  3. Mongodb on the local machine with a database named 'twitterdb' installed
+  3. Mongodb on the local machine with a database named 'twitterdb' installed ( Not necessary for evaluation since extraction takes over 7 hours, the data has been stored in a .CSV file )

 ## Installation: